 Where there is a gradual change in characters (markings or colour) from one end of a continuous range to another, this is termed a cline.
 The populations are still genetically interconnected and resemble one another.
-For instance, Clarina kotschyi gradually changes from a small, reddish moth with wavy wing-margins in Lebanon to a much larger, browner subspecies with straight wing-margins in Turkey and Iran.
-That the two subspecies are closely related with identical early stages has already been proven (Pittaway, 1982b).
+For instance, Clarina syriaca gradually changes from a small, reddish moth with wavy wing-margins in Lebanon to the much larger, browner Clarina kotschyi with straight wing-margins in Turkey and Iran.
+That the two species are closely related with identical early stages has already been proven (Pittaway, 1982b).
 Each breeds true when reared under identical environmental conditions and, when cross-paired, produce perfectly viable offspring.

 Where the differences between two populations are so marked and characteristic that they are distinguishable from one another yet are still capable of interbreeding, these populations are usually termed subspecies, although there are certain circumstances when this definition can be very subjective (see Hyles euphorbiae and Hyles tithymali).
 Subspecies need not be totally isolated from one another, e.g. if part of a cline.
 However, most subspecies are separated by barriers.
 Isolated thus, subspecies may continue to diverge and their ability to interbreed may decrease as successive mutations alter the genotype to suit local environmental conditions.
 When both populations have become so distinct that they can no longer produce viable, self-perpetuating offspring when reunited, each is regarded as a true species.
 This appears to have happened to Acherontia atropos and Acherontia styx.

 The time factor in this process of evolution is very important.
 If only a short period elapses between separation and reunification, the differences between subspecies would become submerged by an intermingling of their genes.
 This might take some time and, until completed, numerous hybrid populations would exist at various stages of introgression.
-Often secondary clines, with either a narrow or wide suture-zone containing many intermediate hybrids, are produced in this way, e.g. such as between Sphinx pinastri and Sphinx maurorum in the Pyrenees and southern France.
-This process also appears to have happened with the various subspecies and races of Clarina kotschyi, Hyles euphorbiae, Hyles tithymali, Hyles nicaea and Deilephila porcellus in the western Palaearctic.
+Often secondary clines, with either a narrow or wide suture-zone containing many intermediate hybrids, are produced in this way, e.g. such as between Hyloicus pinastri and Hyloicus maurorum in the Pyrenees and southern France.
+This process also appears to have happened with the various species and races of Clarina kotschyi/syriaca, Hyles euphorbiae, Hyles tithymali, Hyles nicaea and Deilephila porcellus in the western Palaearctic.

 When a much longer separation has occurred, reunification may no longer allow interbreeding due to the number of accumulated differences between the 'subspecies', such as between Acherontia atropos and Acherontia styx, Sphingonaepiopsis gorgoniades and Sphingonaepiopsis kuldjaensis, and Hyles hippophaes and Hyles chamyla.